Trelleborg – Rostock

 Ferries to Germany

 The Trelleborg to Rostock ferry route is provided by 2 operators and is available for booking all year round.
-The ferry crossing from Trelleborg to Rostock takes approximately 6 hours and 36 minutes on ferries servicing this route.
-Trelleborg to Rostock ferry duration can range between 5 hours and 20 minutes and 9 hours and 15 minutes depending on the operator that you decide to travel with.
+The ferry crossing from Trelleborg to Rostock takes approximately 6 hours 15 minutes on ferries servicing this route.
+The ferry duration for the Trelleborg to Rostock ferry can range between 5 hours 20 minutes and 9 hours 10 minutes depending on the operator that you decide to travel with.

-There are 35 weekly sailings from Trelleborg to Rostock.
-TT Line provide up to 3 sailings per day and Stena Line provide up to 3 sailings per day.
+Stena Line provide 3 sailings daily, 20 sailings weekly.
+TT-Line provide 3 sailings daily, 19 sailings weekly.
 Please keep in mind that ferry timetables often increase during the high season.

-The fastest ferry from Trelleborg to Rostock is with TT Line in 5 hours and 20 minutes.
+The fastest ferry from Trelleborg to Rostock is with TT-Line in 5 hours 20 minutes.

-You can book cabins on ferries that sail from Trelleborg to Rostock with Stena Line and TT Line.
+There are cabins available on ferries from Trelleborg to Rostock with Stena Line and TT Line.

-Yes, cars are allowed on ferries from Trelleborg to Rostock with Stena Line and TT Line.
+Pets are allowed on ferries travelling from Trelleborg to Rostock with Stena Line & TT-Line.

 Find cheap ferry tickets using our deal finder.
 It is highly recommended that you book in advance to ensure yourself the best possible prices and availability on the Rostock ferry.